vjrantal/vjrantal.github.io/_posts/2017-04-11-high-availability-java-hosting-in-azure-using-service-fabric.md

 # Java runtime considerations

-Because the default machines in the Service Fabric cluster doesn't have Java installed, there needs to be a mechanism to ensure the right version of Java is found when the app is run.
+Because the default machines in the Service Fabric cluster don't have Java installed, there needs to be a mechanism to ensure the right version of Java is found when the app is run.
 Alternatives include:

 1. Install Java on the machines after they are created
 2. Include Java in the app package